digital-land/digital-land.info/application/templates/pages/about/roadmap.md

 ### Now

 We are also working with an [advisory group](https://design.planning.data.gov.uk/advisory-group) to develop a set of open, reusable data specifications to underpin planning applications.
-We're continuing to add [local plan boundaries, documents and timetables](https://www.planning.data.gov.uk/entity/?dataset=local-plan-boundary&dataset=local-plan-document&dataset=local-plan-timetable&entry_date_day=&entry_date_month=&entry_date_year=) to the platform.
+We’re continuing to add [local plan boundaries, documents and timetables](https://www.planning.data.gov.uk/entity/?dataset=local-plan-boundary&dataset=local-plan-document&dataset=local-plan-timetable&entry_date_day=&entry_date_month=&entry_date_year=) to the platform.

 We are making it easier for data consumers and planning policymakers to get involved in our [data design process](https://design.planning.data.gov.uk/data-design-process).
 We are also taking more data specifications related to local planning through the [Screen and Research stages](https://design.planning.data.gov.uk/planning-consideration/?stage=Screen&stage=Research&stage=%5B%27screen%27%5D) of our process.

-Based on our [data quality framework](https://digital-land.github.io/technical-documentation/data-operations-manual/Explanation/Key-Concepts/Data-quality-needs/#measuring-data-quality), we're introducing checks and changes to data management processes that will ensure the accuracy, consistency, and integrity of all datasets.
+Based on our [data quality framework](https://digital-land.github.io/technical-documentation/data-operations-manual/Explanation/Key-Concepts/Data-quality-needs/#measuring-data-quality), we’re introducing checks and changes to data management processes that will ensure the accuracy, consistency, and integrity of all datasets.

 ### Next

-- We'll be adding more datasets needed by the Planning Inspectorate and nationally significant infrastructure projects (consultees and geographies).
+- We’ll be adding more datasets needed by the Planning Inspectorate and nationally significant infrastructure projects (consultees and geographies).
 We will draft a template Statutory Instrument for potential data standards.
 - We will make it possible for local planning authorities to provide planning applications and decisions through our service

 ### Later